QuantEcon/lecture-python.myst/lectures/markov_asset.md

 This is because, with a positively correlated state process, higher states indicate higher future consumption growth.

-With the stochastic discount factor {eq}`lucsdf2`, higher growth decreases the discount factor, lowering the weight placed on future returns.
+With the stochastic discount factor {eq}`lucsdf2`, higher growth decreases the discount factor, lowering the weight placed on future dividends.

 #### Special Cases